qtproject/qt-mobility/examples/versittest/readme.txt

 Following configurations should be made to run the testdriver application.

-Test folder 					: c\data\testvcards
+Test folder 					: <home>\testvcards
 Test files 						: Should be located under testfolder and should have extension .vcf
+Note 								  : <home> : Windows : Check for HOME environmental variable
+                                 Symbian : c:\data

 Excluding some fields : File excludefields.txt should be located under testfolder
                         If you want to exclude vCard field "X-MYFIELD" from the comparsion, add line X-MYFIELD to the excludefields.txt.
                         Each field name should be located in a separate line.

-Note 								  : Example testfiles are under testvcards folder.
-                        Copy them above mentioned location if you want to use those.
+Configuration file    : versittestconfig.xml  ( Detailed explanation can be found as description element inside the file ) Note                  : Configuration file settings can be overridden by commandline arguments temporarily
+                        CommandLine Arguments :
+                        sc -> save to contact
+                        nsc -> no save to contact
+                        p -> performance benchmarking
+                        np -> no performance benchmarking , so normal test. xml -> output to QVersitTestResults.xml in xml format v1 -> verbose output level 1
+                        v2 -> verbose output level 2